-1. Are you kidding me?
-God spared him in fighting against his own people and now he is arguing with Achish, wanting to go and fight.
-How confused David is.
-Now is this just more of his lies, trying to make himself look good before Achish?
-Maybe, but that is still not a good thing to do and there is no reason for him to act like this.
+But I see this as just more of his lies, trying to make himself look good before Achish!

+No matter what, it is still not a good thing to do and there is no reason for him to act like this.
 God gave him a way out and David is fighting to get back in!
-Obviously David's heart is in a bad place and yet, how often do we do as David did instead of thanking God for delivering us out of a sin, but wanting to go back and sin?
-That is just foolish and God is going to teach David an important lesson regarding this.
+Obviously, David's heart is in a bad place and yet, how often do we do as David did instead of thanking God for delivering us out of a sin, but wanting to go back and sin?

+That is just foolish, and God is going to teach David an important lesson regarding this.